nmdp-bioinformatics/py-grimm/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `py-gram` for local development.
+Here's how to set up `py-grimm` for local development.

-1. Fork the `py-gram` repo on GitHub.
+1. Fork the `py-grimm` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/py-gram.git
+    $ git clone git@github.com:your_name_here/py-grimm.git

 3. Install your local copy into a virtual environment.
 This is how you set up your fork for local development::

-    $ cd py-gram/
+    $ cd py-grimm/
     $ make venv
     $ source venv/bin/activate
     $ make install